Lots to find out!

 – other man-made sounds (screaming, hitting, scraping, etc).

-- Please describe some of the sounds and noises that you like (e.g. nature, man-made, specific gear/FX), and why (e.g. timbre, memory/association, emotion)
+- Describe some of the sounds and noises that you like (e.g. nature, man-made, specific gear/FX), and why (e.g. timbre, memory/association, emotion)

-- And please describe some of the sounds and noises that you don’t like, and why.
+- Describe some of the sounds and noises that you don’t like, and why.

 - Noise music is often very loud.
 What are your thoughts about the possibilities of hearing loss/damage?